asharijuang/ESP8266-QiscusBot/README.md

 ## Introduction

-This library provides an interface for [Qiscus Chat SDK] API like ✌🏼.
+This library provides an interface for [Qiscus Chat] API like [Unofficial] ✌🏼.
 You can list some network request from kiwari.chat(inspect element).

 It is possible to define your personal account as bot, make it able to read and write message.